-When customer experience is a determinant of corporate strategy, companies tend to have stronger business results, according to the ClearAction Business-to-Business Customer Experience Management Best Practices Study.
+When customer experience strategy is a determinant of corporate strategy, companies tend to have stronger business results, according to the ClearAction Business-to-Business Customer Experience Management Best Practices Study.
 A larger percentage of companies view customer experience as a subset of corporate strategy, or unrelated to it.
 However, among the companies that realize their whole existence is in thanks to good customer experiences, and who treat their corporate strategy accordingly, holistic approaches to customer experience management are more likely, and return on investment is higher.

 Creating, Communicating & Implementing: Co-creation of strategy is instrumental to buy-in and ongoing support.
 Communicating your customer experience strategy has no limits, as constant awareness is critical for company-wide implementation.
 Without full implementation, you’re leaving money on the table.
 Is there company-wide co-creation, communication, and implementation of your customer experience strategy?

 Choice on Where to Play: Informed decisions require analysis of what’s going on in the business relative to what’s important to customers, and capabilities/achievements that both customers and executives want to have in place in the future.
 Analysis of comments from customers and employees, in conjunction with operational data, is key to creating a shared understanding of the current landscape and making strategic choices about customer experience.